 A city overlooking the sea

 Afternoon is the ideal time to explore maritime Santander, with a stroll along the attractive area beside the dock.
 When you come out of the Paseo de Pereda gardens, you’ll see the famous Stone Crane, which can lift 30 tonnes.
 You can enjoy a cup of coffee on Paseo de Pereda, an avenue full of charming cafés with a literary air.
 Just a few metres away is the Embarcadero Palace, where you might be tempted to take a ride.
-A boat trip starts here, with a small boat to take you around the bay.
+A boat trip starts here on a small boat that takes you around the bay.
 There is an incredible view of the city from the sea, which makes this one-hour trip a wonderful experience.

 On your return, you could take the opportunity to visit what has become a new symbol of the city: the Centro Botín.
 This centre is a cultural space dedicated to contemporary art, music, film, theatre, and literature.
 The building, designed by the Pritzker Prize-winning architect Renzo Piano, is in an exceptional location overlooking the Bay of Santander.After that, a walk along the Calderón dock will bring you to the sculpture of “Los Raqueros”, which depicts a group of children diving into the water, created in memory of the children who years ago used to dive into the bay to pick up the coins thrown to them by tourists.
 The sculpture and its setting make for a fun, intriguing photo.